A semi-log graph is a type of graph that uses a logarithmic scale on the y-axis and a linear scale on the x-axis.

 This type of graph is often used when the values for the y variable have much greater variability compared to the values for the x variable.

-The following step-by-step example shows how to create a semi-log graph in Excel for a given dataset.
+The following step-by-step example shows how to create a semi-log graph in Google Sheets.

 Step 1: Enter the Data

-First, let’s enter the values for a fake dataset:
+First, let’s enter the values for the following dataset:

 Step 2: Create a Scatterplot